openUC2/UC2-GIT/TheBOX/CoreBOX/ALIGNMENT/Readme.md

 <img src="./IMAGES/UC2_coreBOX_alignment_06.jpg" width="500">
 </p>

 6. Place the eyepiece lens behind the PIP.
 It is a single plano-convex lense with *f'* = 40 mm.
 Exchange the PIP screen with a semitransparent screen (lens tissue).
 While looking through the eyepiece, focus it on the PIP.
 Use the Focussing Trick again.
+The position within the cube of the sample holder for the paper screen and for the semitransparent screen has to be identical.
 <p align="center">
 <img src="./IMAGES/UC2_coreBOX_alignment_07.jpg" width="500">
 <img src="./IMAGES/UC2_coreBOX_alignment_09.jpg" width="500">